maxgallo/talk-micro-frontends-migration/slides.md

 ![inline 50%](./images/lambda_at_edge.png)

-^ CloudFront events come input & output
+^ The dotted line is where CloudFront chache the items

-^ La riga tratteggiata è dove CloudFront cacha gli oggetti
+^ What's the input and the output ?

 ---